Root Canal Therapy in Hewitt, TX

 How Root Canal Therapy Works

-Finally, your dentist will reseal the tooth and protect it with a durable, natural-looking porcelain crown.
-This will eliminate your pain and prevent the need to extract your tooth.
+During your root canal treatment, a small hole will be created to remove the bacteria in the tooth and then we’ll fill the empty chamber with a specialized dental resin.
+This material will help guard against further infection for your tooth.
+Your dentist will reseal the tooth and protect it with a durable, custom-made porcelain crown.
+This will eliminate your pain and prevent the need to extract your tooth in the future.

 Frequently Asked Questions